learn-co-curriculum/spring-mod-2-authentication/README.md

     expired, and enabled.
 For our purposes, we'll be leaving these set to true so we won't have to worry about expired or locked credentials.

-A question we might still have is "Why does the password need to be encoded here?"
+A question we might still have is "why does the password need to be encoded here?"
 Since Spring requires the password to be protected and secured, and we are using the `BCryptPasswordEncoder` in the `SecurityConfiguration` class, we must be consistent in how we are returning the password.
 Notice in our database,